Home » Koh Chang » Nightlife

 Perhaps because of its spread-out nature, the large Klong Prao Beach area actually has very little nightlife.

-• For female company, there’s a few bars and welcoming Thai smiles in the cluster of beer bars such You and Me, Lion Bar across the road from Choc Dee and Magic Resort – the far southern end.
+• For female company, there’s a few spots with welcoming Thai smiles in the cluster of beer bars such You and Me and Lion Bar across the road from Choc Dee and Magic Resort at the far southern end.

 Bailan Beach – Koh Chang Nightlife